NathStevo97/certifications-notes/kubernetes/CKAD/06_Pod-Design/03_Rolling-Updates-and-Rollbacks-in-Deployments.md

 ## Rollout and Versioning

-- When first creating a deployment, a rollour is triggered
+- When first creating a deployment, a rollout is triggered
   - Rollout = Deployment Revision
 - When future upgrades occur, a new rollout and therefore a new revision of the deployment is created.
 - This functionality allows tracking of deployment changes
   - Allows rollback capability in the event of application failure.

-## Rollour Commands
+## Rollout Commands

 - View rollout status: `kubectl rollout status <deployment name>`
 - View rollout history and versioning: `kubectl rollout history <deployment name>`